Francisco-Galindo/hare-lexer/README.md

 Conclution

-After concluid the lexer we have got the following conclutions:
+After completing the lexer, we have drawn the following conclusions:
-With the lexer concluyed we can take hands on for the build of the Parcer.
+With the lexer finished, we can now move forward with building the parser.
-Part of had finished propely this one part, is had a base for continue with the build of a compiler, as part of, we got a base for the next phase: build a Parcer.
+Since this part was successfully completed, it provides a solid foundation for continuing with the development of the compiler.
+As a result, we now have a base to proceed with the next phase: building the parser.

-About code the team has had problems with packages instalation, solution given for the project manager was the provided of a git seccion with pass-per-pass to get the library packager mounted on the múltiples deviced specified in ××*#,@ .
+Regarding the code, the team faced issues with package installations.
+The solution provided by the project manager was to offer a Git section with a step-by-step guide to help install the library packages.

 The results were the correcly spected on Theorical Background.